-• Use the External Spectrum as the reference
+• Use an external spectrum as the reference

-If you have selected an external spectrum in the analyzer panel (which can be the external side-chain input, or the post-EQ spectum of another Pro-Q 3 instance), you can select to use this as the reference spectrum as well.
+The External submenu lists all other Pro-Q 4 instances: just click one to use output as the reference to record.
+Or click Side Chain to use the plug-in's side chain input.
 The plug-in will then analyze both original and reference spectrums at the same time.
 Once it has gathered enough information, the Match button will become enabled and you're ready to proceed.
-If you haven't selected an external spectrum in advance, the side chain input will shown as an option here.
+If you have pinned another track in the instance list, it will be auto-selected as the external reference here.